SocialGouv/oblik/README.md

 - Configurable via annotations on VPA objects.
 - Supports CPU and memory resource recommendations.
 - Allows random delays to stagger updates.
+- Default resource requests for CPU and memory if not provided.
+- Support Deployments, StatefulSets and CronJob adjustements.
+- Customizable algorithms and values for increasing resource requests.
+- Mattermost webhook notification on resources updates

 ## Configuration